 This course is designed for novice outpatient coders.
 Managers, clinical and administrative staff seeking an overall understanding of the coder's role and responsibilities in the healthcare setting will also benefit, as well as experienced coders seeking a refresher on procedural coding.

 This is a basic-level course.
 Content assumes an awareness of the role of medical coding in relation to outpatient provider reimbursement.
-Participants will need a self-supplied, current CPT code set manual for this course.
+Participants will need a self-supplied, current CPT code set manual to complete the hands on coding exercises included in this course.